ZosoV/msc_semester2/nlp/007_1_encoder_decoder_model.md

 - We compute **the probability of sentence $y$ given input sequence $x$** as
 $$p(y \mid x)=p\left(y_1 \mid x\right) p\left(y_2 \mid y_1, x\right) p\left(y_3 \mid y_1, y_2, x\right) \ldots p\left(y_m \mid y_1, \ldots, y_{m-1}, x\right)$$

-**Extra takeways:**
-- A sentence separation marker is added at the end of input and output sentences.
-- **teaching trick**: consists of using the same ground truth output words that we expect to avoid large error deviations that could be propagated for generating diverse branches.
+**Training the Encoder-Decoder Model**
+- This model is trained end-to-end, using **teacher forcing**:
+    - During training, **teacher forcing** means that we force the system to use the ground truth target token from training as the next input, rather than rely on the (possibly erroneous) decoder output.
+        - In other words, we don't consider the autoregressive connection during training.
-    - Notice: A word badly predicted in the decoder could generate completely different branches.
+        - It is because a word badly predicted in the previous step could generate completely different branches.

-- In some architectures, it is common to see encoder with stacked layers and decoder with stacked layers and BiLSTMs architectures.
+    - During inference, the decoder uses its own estimated output as the input for the next step.
+In other words, we consider the autoregressive connection during inference.
+- Source and target strings are concatenated with a separator token.
+Then, starting from the separator token the autoregressive training predicts the next word.